 As is the case with any other product, the price of real estate comes down to supply and demand.
 Over recent months, demand among homebuyers has been strong, while housing inventory has been very tight.
 This dynamic has caused home prices to soar.

-Over the past 12 months, the average price of a home in the US has jumped 17.6%, according to Realtor.com.
+Over the past 12 months, the average price of a home in the US has jumped 2.6%, according to Zillow.

-Real estate professionals anticipate homebuyer demand to remain strong into 2022.
-In September 2021, there were around 3.7 offers per home put on the market, and now that number has bumped up to around 5 offers per home.
+Real estate professionals anticipate homebuyer demand to remain strong into 2025.
+Right now, there were around 3.7 offers per home put on the market, and now that number has bumped up to around 5 offers per home.

 These figures suggest that buyer demand has remained fairly strong yet stable, which is expected to be the case over the next few months.

 While buyer demand remains high, housing inventory is seeing the opposite.
-Year-over-year, the number of listed properties has decreased nearly 20% compared to 2021.
+Year-over-year, the number of listed properties has decreased nearly 20%.
 Seller activity continues to be much slower compared to buyer traffic.

 Low mortgage rates make home buying more affordable.
-Even though home prices have soared over the past year, the current super-low interest rates have still made it somewhat feasible for buyers to get into the market.
+Even though home prices have soared over the past year, lower interest rates have still made it somewhat feasible for buyers to get into the market.

-Over the past three years, mortgage rates have been on a steady decline, though they’ve recently shown a slight uptrend.
+Over the past year, mortgage rates have been on a steady decline.
 In the fall of 2018, the rate for a 30-year fixed-rate mortgage peaked at 4.94%.

 It plummeted during the pandemic, reaching a low of 2.68% in December, 2021, the lowest conventional mortgage rate average in 30 years.
 The rate for the same mortgage type now sits at 5.91%, well above 2018’s peak.
 That discrepancy makes a huge difference in the overall cost of a mortgage and monthly mortgage payment amounts.

-According to earlier predictions from the Mortgage Bankers Association (MBA), the average 30-year fixed-rate mortgage rate was anticipated to reach 3.7% by the third quarter of 2022, and 4% by the end of the year.
+According to earlier predictions from the Mortgage Bankers Association (MBA), the average 30-year fixed-rate mortgage rate is anticipated to dip to 6% by the end of 2025.
+Right now, the rate for a 30-year fixed-rate mortgage is 6.69%.

 The health crisis forced many Americans to work from home for months in an effort to avoid virus transmission.
 During this time, many Americans discovered that their current homes did not suit a work-from-home arrangement.
 In turn, some chose to make improvements to their homes, while others opted to move into homes that accommodated home offices.

-The rate of increase in home prices might start to slow down somewhat in 2022 compared to 2021, but they’re still on an upward trend.
+The rate of increase in home prices might start to slow down somewhat in 2025, but they’re still on an upward trend.
 Further, interest rates are expected to rise over the next few months as well.

 Both of these factors combined make a sound argument for buying earlier in the new year.